JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/spinspiral/spinspiral.rst

 plane orientation is usually the normal plane vector :math:`\mathbf{n} = (\theta, \varphi)`.
 The normal plane vector can be determined self-consistently in a supercell calculation, however converging exact angles can be very tricky.
-Instead we can leverege the small spin spiral groundstate, do a scan of scan of :math:`\mathbf{n}` non-self-consistently using the projected spin-orbit approximation [#Sandratskii]_.
+Instead we can leverage the small spin spiral groundstate, do a scan of scan of :math:`\mathbf{n}` non-self-consistently using the projected spin-orbit approximation [#Sandratskii]_.
 In the following script we do such a scan, but limited to